Serbian right-wingers rally against Western plan for Kosovo - NewsBreak

 Serbia's populist president Vucic has said he was ready to consider the Western plan.
 Its provisions have not been published but it reportedly stipulates that Serbia would not object to Kosovo's membership in international institutions, including the United Nations.

-In Kosovo's capital Pristina late Wednesday, scores of students protested peacefully against aspects of the proposed agreement with Serbia.

-In Serbia, pro-Russian right-wing groups have demanded that Belgrade stop all negotiations over Kosovo and publish the Western plan.
-Vucic has said this would mean the end of Serbia’s integration into the EU and the country’s international isolation.
+Pro-Russian right-wing groups in Serbia have demanded that Belgrade stop all negotiations over Kosovo and publish the plan.
+Vucic has said this would mean the end of Serbia's integration into the EU and the country's international isolation.

 Serbia formally seeks EU entry but Vucic has also nurtured close ties with Moscow.
 Serbia remains the only country in Europe that has not joined sanctions against Russia, though it has condemned the invasion.